readthedocs/blog/pr-builder.rst

 Getting Started
 ===============

-**Autobuild Documentation in Pull Requests** is currently on Beta testing and only supports Github repositories.
+Build documentation in pull requests is currently on Beta testing and only supports Github repositories.
 If you want to dive in and enable this feature for your project you can `email us <mailto:support@readthedocs.org>`_.

 Contributors Wanted